The Women & Men of Brynvara...

 Age: 31

-Occupation / role: Local communications and community events coordinator; works across notices, newsletters, photography, event promotions & digital archiving.
+Occupation / role: Local communications and community events coordinator; helps with newsletters, notices, photography, events, and digital archiving.

-Connection to Brynvara: Born and raised in Brynvara; daughter of Beth Mercer and part of the town’s next generation of memory-keepers.
+Connection to Brynvara: Beth Mercer’s daughter and part of Brynvara’s next generation of memory-keepers.

-She represents the younger bridge within the story world: the generation who must decide whether memory will remain a dusty inheritance or become something living, carried forward with purpose.
+Lucy is bright and open, but not lightweight.
+She belongs to the generation that must decide whether local memory will remain something dusty and inherited, or become something living, named, and carried forward with purpose.

 Pastor Ben Harrow